Description

 For the olive oil pie crust:

-- Roll out the dough into a large disk, and carefully transfer into the prepared pie dish.
-Cover with a cloth and set aside.
+2. Roll out the dough into a large disk, and carefully transfer into an 11-inch (28 cm) pie dish or tart pan grease with oil.
+Set aside.

 For the filling: